laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 db: https://lamin.ai/laminlabs/arc-virtual-cell-atlas
 ---

-With 2.5B expression profiles that map to about 600M cells, the Arc Virtual Cell Atlas is the globally largest collection of uniformly processed scRNA-seq datasets.
+With 2.5B expression profiles that map to about 600M cells, the Arc Virtual Cell Atlas is the world's largest collection of uniformly processed scRNA-seq datasets.
 Arc distributes the atlas as 460k parquet and h5ad files on Google Cloud Storage.
-We present a mirror in a LaminDB instance to offer database queries by entities, a graphical user interface, and the lineage-aware sharing of datasets.
+We present a mirror in a LaminDB instance to offer database queries by entities, a graphical user interface, and lineage-aware sharing of datasets.

+The original Arc Virtual Cell Atlas combines two major data resources: `Tahoe-100M`[^zhang25] and `scBaseCount`.[^youngblut25] Datasets in the LaminDB instance are annotated with these project labels.
+In total, the atlas hosts around 600M cells, which yield 2.5B transcriptional profiles due to five different processing pipelines.

 For example, we may want to find count matrices from all human brain samples annotated with glioblastoma multiforme and processed with a certain pipeline.
 In the original atlas,[^youngblut25] this requires scanning directories and parquet files.
-LaminDB makes the access more convenient by mapping the datasets into a general query API that's based on entities, comes with a graphical UI, and is applicable for a wide range of collections of datasets.
+LaminDB makes the access more convenient by mapping the datasets into a general query API that's based on entities, comes with a graphical UI, and is applicable to a wide range of dataset collections.
 The following UI query selects the relevant organism, tissue, disease, and processing pipeline (`GeneFull_Ex50pAS` STARsolo count features):

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/zLm6239ndakZStoi0001.png" width="700" alt="LaminHub artifacts page filtered by organism and tissue metadata" style="padding: 0;">
 </div>

-The same query can be expressed through open-source Python or R libraries, which are easily obtained through an agent prompt.
+The same query can be expressed through open-source Python or R libraries:

 ::::::{tab-set}
 :::::{tab-item} Python